amolenaar/elixir_lambda/README.md

 This will build the zip files, upload them to S3 and deploy the custom runtime and a Lambda function.

+To test the function, simply call:

+    make test

 ## Some work/considerations